Ljubinko Đurković: Politician

-Đurković received the first position on the For the Kingdom of Serbia electoral list led by the Movement for the Restoration of the Kingdom of Serbia (Pokret obnove Kraljevine Srbije, POKS) in the 2020 Serbian parliamentary election.
+Đurković received the first position on the POKS's For the Kingdom of Serbia list in the 2020 Serbian parliamentary election.
 Once again, he contested the election as a non-party figure.
-In accepting the nomination, he said that he would fight for Serbia to provide support for soldiers who fought "in the defence of Kosovo and Metohija" and for those whom he described as "patriots" who fought in the Yugoslav Wars.
+In accepting the nomination, he said that he would fight for Serbia to provide support for veterans of the Yugoslav Wars of the 1990s.
 He was later part of a For the Kingdom Serbia delegation that laid a wreath at the monument of Draža Mihailović at Ravna Gora; in so doing, he argued for Mihailović's credentials as an anti-fascist leader.
-The POKS list narrowly missed the threshold to win representation in the assembly.
+The POKS list narrowly missed the threshold to win assembly representation.

-In December 2021, the POKS became divided into rival groups led by party founder Žika Gojković and former Belgrade mayor Vojislav Mihailović. Đurković joined Mihailović's group, which contested the 2022 Serbian parliamentary election as part of the National Democratic Alternative (Nacionalno demokratska alternativa, NADA) alliance.
-Due to an ongoing dispute over the party name, Mihailović's group could not be identified as the POKS; it instead used the name "For the Kingdom of Serbia (Monarchists)." Đurković received the seventeenth position on the alliance's list and narrowly missed election when the list won fifteen mandates.
+In December 2021, the POKS became divided into rival groups led by party founder Žika Gojković and former Belgrade mayor Vojislav Mihailović. Đurković sided with Mihailović's group, which contested the 2022 Serbian parliamentary election with the DSS in the National Democratic Alternative (NADA) alliance.
+Due to an ongoing dispute over the party name, Mihailović's group could not be identified as the POKS; it instead used the name "For the Kingdom of Serbia (Monarchists)." Đurković received the seventeenth position on the alliance's list and narrowly missed election when it won fifteen mandates.
 Soon after the vote, Mihailović was recognized by Serbia's government as the legitimate leader of the POKS.

+Đurković received an assembly mandate on 18 October 2022 as the replacement for another delegate.
+He served afterward as a member of the committee on constitutional and legislative issues and the committee on education, science, technological development, and the information society; he was also the leader of Serbia's parliamentary friendship group with India.
+The Serbian Progressive Party (SNS) and its allies won the 2022 election, and the POKS served in opposition.

+He was given the eighteenth position on the NADA coalition's list in the 2023 Serbian parliamentary election and was not immediately re-elected when the list won thirteen seats.
+His first term ended when the new assembly convened in February 2024.

-Đurković received a mandate to serve in the assembly on 18 October 2022, as the replacement for another member elected for the "Monarchists."
+He returned to parliament on 24 July 2024, once again as the replacement for another POKS delegate.